mamonaco1973/azure-mini-ad/README.md

 This solution is ideal for **labs, demos, and development environments** where Active Directory integration is needed without the cost and provisioning time of Azure AD Domain Services.
 It is **not intended for production use**, but provides a complete, repeatable environment for testing AD-connected workloads in Azure.

+See the `Limitations` sections for a list of caveats.

 ![Azure diagram](azure-mini-directory.png)

 ---